JackyWeng526/RTEM_Hackathon_idea/README.md

 It means the chillers may not support the corresponding cooling load for AHUs, making the TAS higher or lower than TAS_SP. (especially AHU_5)

-Thus, we try to analyze the AHU datasets with chiller datasets to understand the advancing interaction of the HVAC system.
+Thus, we try to analyze the AHU data with chiller datasets to understand the advancing interaction of the HVAC system.

 #### Insight of Chiller dataset